 Set up your audio mixer to send a "Clean Feed" (or "Mix Minus".)
 In other words you need to send all your audio to the other ISDN codec but don't send the audio of the other ISDN studio back to themselves.
 This will eliminate the feedback loop.

 The only time that ISDN delay would be an issue is if you have an audio or video file being played from the remote ISDN studio.

 The delay is normally in milliseconds and so would not be an issue for most voiceover sessions.

-If it does become an issue, then ask the producer at the other studio to send the audio or video file to the studio where the voiceover talent is located.
+If it does become an issue, then ask the producer at the other studio to send the audio or video file to the studio where the voiceovers are located.